 Botryoidal blue chalcedony is similar to fine druzy chalcedony, as it also occurs in crusts.
 Instead of tiny crystals, the surface is smooth and glossy, with a botryoidal (grapelike), or bubbly, appearance.
 Sometimes, small angular crystal formations appear on top of the “bubbles” or blobs.
 Botryoidal blue chalcedony comes from Turkey, as well as from Malawi in Africa, and Sumatra, Indonesia, and Washington state.

-Velvet druzy blue chalcedony from Turkey is similar to the fine druzy, but is a rather rare variety.
+Velvet druzy blue chalcedony from Turkey is similar to the fine druzy, but is a rare variety.
 The surface has a velvety-looking texture as the crystals are oriented at a small angle, and exhibits a strong shimmering effect.

 Distinct In Appearance

 Chrysocolla in quartz may be scattered with malachite “confetti” inclusions or stunning, strawlike formations, or plumes of sagenite inclusions.
 True gem silica from the Inspiration mine or the Ray mine, near Globe, Arizona, has reached legendary status.
-It is very rare and very expensive.

 Although chrysocolla in quartz is a type of “blue” chalcedony, the term “blue chalcedony” is only applied to the solid-colored material described earlier.